tedneward/Research/content/platforms/ios/ui.md

     ```

 ## UIViewController
-A view controller isn't an interface object (view), but it manages one--this view is its "main view".
+A view controller isn't an interface object (view), but it manages one; this view is its "main view".

 Use view controllers to manage your UIKit app’s interface.
 A view controller manages a single root view, which may itself contain any number of subviews.
 User interactions with that view hierarchy are handled by your view controller, which coordinates with other objects of your app as needed.
 Every app has at least one view controller whose content fills the main window.
 If your app has more content than can fit onscreen at once, use multiple view controllers to manage different parts of that content.

-A container view controller embeds the content of other view controllers into its own root view.
+A *container view controller* embeds the content of other view controllers into its own root view.
 A container view controller may mix custom views with the contents of its child view controllers to facilitate navigation or to create unique interfaces.
 For example, a UINavigationController object manages a navigation bar and a stack of child view controllers (only one of which is visible at a time), and provides an API to add and remove child view controllers from the stack.

 You change your app's interface by presenting and dismissing view controllers.
 Every window has a root view controller, which provides the initial content for your window.
 Presenting a new view controller changes that content by installing a new set of views in the window.
 When you no longer need the view controller, dismissing it removes its views from the window.
 You present view controllers in one of several ways: